vadimbk/phpmyadmin_install_update/README.md

     (Remember to `unset MYSQL_ADMIN_PASSWORD` after execution for security.)

-* **Using a non-root administrative user hardcoded in the script**:
+* **Using hardcoded variables in the script**:
-    First, edit the script directly to set `MYSQL_ADMIN_USER_HARDCODED="my_admin_user"` at the top.
-Then run:
+    Refer to the "Hardcoded Configuration Variables" section above for how to set `MYSQL_ADMIN_USER_HARDCODED`, `MYSQL_ADMIN_PASSWORD_HARDCODED`, or `PMA_MYSQL_HOST_HARDCODED` directly in the script.
+When these are set, the corresponding command-line arguments can be omitted or left as empty strings.

+    Example if `PMA_MYSQL_HOST_HARDCODED` is set in the script:
     ```bash
-    sudo /usr/local/bin/phpmyadmin.sh /var/www/phpmyadmin my.remote.mysql.server MySecureAdminPass123
+    sudo /usr/local/bin/phpmyadmin.sh /var/www/phpmyadmin "" root MySecureRootPass123
     ```
-    (Replace `MySecureAdminPass123` with the actual password for `my_admin_user`.)
+    (Note the empty string `""` for the `MYSQL_HOST` argument, as it's now overridden by the hardcoded variable.)

 ### Scheduling with Cron